melihbirim/thoughts/Why_Programming_Is_Really_Hard_To_Learn.md

   set total to (i + p), count to (count + 1) set i to p, p to total end

+# functions
+set addNumbers with number1, number2
+  set sum to (number1 + number2)
+  sum # This is the implicit return value

+set sum to addNumbers 1,2
 ```